 CAER exists as a resistance to this inequality and as a strong and visible piece of the Environmental Justice Movement, a mobilization of people, communities, and organizations committed to fighting Environmental Racism in urban and rural settings across the country and the world.
 CAER works to build alliances with student unions, social justice groups, environmental organizations and the community in order to educate and take action locally, regionally, and globally.

-We meet every Tuesday during the academic year (excluding breaks and final weeks) at 7 pm in the MCC!
-Please come, we love new members!
+We hold general meetings every other Wednesday during the academic year (excluding breaks and final weeks) at 6 pm in the MCC.
+Check out our Facebook page for details.